Minimax Statistical Estimation under Wasserstein Contamination: Introduction

 \subsection{Notations}

 For a positive integer $n$, we denote $[n]:=\{1,2,\ldots,n\}$.
-We denote by $\mathcal{X}$ the observation space.
+We denote by $\mathcal{Z}$ the observation space, a subset of some Euclidean space.
 All random variables we consider are defined on a common probability space $(\Omega,\mathcal{F},\mathbb{P} )$.
-When the parameter space is of finite dimension $p$, we will denote it by $\Theta \subset \R^p$.
 For a family of probability distributions $\cP$ of interest, we will denote the estimand of interest by the functional $\theta:\mathcal{P} \to \R^p$, and the clean data distribution by $\mu\in\cP$, implying the parameter of interest is $\theta(\mu)$.
 When the parameter is identifiable and parametrizes the probability distributions under consideration, we may also denote the data distribution as $P_\theta$ for $\theta\in\Theta$.
-By default, all spaces considered will be topological spaces---and usually subsets of a finite-dimensional Euclidean space---endowed with their respective Borel sigma-algebras.